Find out what's on in the Bay of Plenty

 October

-Saturday, October 12 and Sunday, October 13: Join Opus Orchestra at Tauranga’s Baycourt on Saturday afternoon and Rotorua’s Sir Howard Morrison Centre on Sunday.
-Step into the whimsical world of Camille Saint-Saens’ Carnival of the Animals, with a distinctly Kiwi twist.
-This beloved orchestral suite, featuring 14 enchanting pieces, paints a musical portrait of the animal kingdom with humour and music.
-Tickets $21 via Eventfinder or sirhowardmorrisoncentre.co.nz.

-Wednesday, October 16: Jan Preston’s Boogie Circus at Rotorua Citizen’s Club from 7.30pm.
-See Australasia’s Queen of Boogie Piano hit the stage to promote her latest release, Pianoland.
-Joining her will be Australia’s virtuoso of acoustic roots and blues guitar, Nick Charles and Jan’s husband, swinging percussionist, Mike Pullman.
-Tickets via Eventfinder.
+Koanga Market, The Arts Village Green in Rotorua.
+Come on down from 9am enjoy local food, art and crafts stalls and of course sounds from local musicians.

+Hokohoko Pukapuka Pop up Book Fair, 9am to 3pm.
+Hosted by Rotorua Sulphur City Lions Club at St Mary’s Church Hall on Ranolf and Seddon St. Books for all ages. $2 per book – kids’ books special pricing on the day.
+Cash only.

 Friday, October 18, to Sunday, October 20: Escape Festival, Tauranga.
-A biennial readers and writers weekend, the festival is 10 days of music, theatre, comedy and visual arts.
-The variety of arts experiences, along with the free community programming, provides access to the arts and celebrates our place and the diversity of people in it – from tangata whenua to the newest migrants.
+A biennial readers and writers festival is 10 days of music, theatre, comedy and visual arts.
 This little festival with big ideas includes literary talks, workshops and live performances across downtown Tauranga venues.
-More info at taurangafestival.co.nz.
+More info.

-Saturday, October 19: Jan Preston’s Boogie Circus at Tauranga Musical Theatre from 7.30pm.
-See Australasia’s Queen of Boogie Piano hit the stage to promote her latest release, Pianoland.
-Joining her will be Australia’s virtuoso of acoustic roots and blues guitar, Nick Charles and Jan’s husband, swinging percussionist, Mike Pullman.
+Jan Preston’s Boogie Circus at Tauranga Musical Theatre from 7.30pm.
+See Australasia’s Queen of Boogie Piano hit the stage to promote her latest release, Pianoland, with Australia’s virtuoso of acoustic roots and blues guitar, Nick Charles, and Jan’s husband, swinging percussionist Mike Pullman.
 Tickets via Eventfinder.

+Radius Matua hosts its 11th annual Spring Fete from 9am to 12pm.
+A day of fun and fundraising with 14 stalls, including pottery made by residents, along with tombola, a white elephant table, cakes, barista coffee, sausage sizzles, and engaging activities for children.
+124 Levers Rd.

 Friday, October 25, to Sunday, October 27: Fright Fest: Halloween Festival at the Sir Howard Morrison Centre in Rotorua.
 From spooky theatre tours to interactive movie nights and a glow-in-the-dark disco, there’s something for everyone to enjoy — or fear.
 Family-friendly and adults-only options.
-Tickets via sirhowardmorrisoncentre.co.nz.
+Tickets here.

 Saturday, October 26 and Sunday, October 27: Tauranga Whetū Star Awards at Baycourt.
-These are Aotearoa’s prestigious North Island Country Music awards.
-Live performances on Saturday and on Sunday a Highly Commended Matinee Concert is being held from 11.00am – 2.30pm featuring contestants and special guest artists backed by country band Ngā Whetū.
+Aotearoa’s prestigious North Island Country Music awards feature live performances on Saturday, and on Sunday a Highly Commended Matinee Concert is being held from 11.00am–2.30pm featuring contestants and special guest artists backed by country band Ngā Whetū.

 Wednesday, October 30: Richard O’Brien’s The Kingdom of Bling, Baycourt, 7.30pm.
 Tickets via eventfinda.
 Starring O’Brien as The Narrator alongside an extraordinary ensemble cast, this musical offers a wacky, cautionary tale with all the hallmarks of Rocky Horror.
 Expect giants, a menacing fox, trolls, and the obnoxious king of the land, The He, all backed by a powerful rock band performing original songs.